0 Comment

 The final decision of the car buyer would depend on comparative features, test drive experience, and total costs.

-The total ownership cost of the car would also take into account the fuel efficiency and maintenance costs.
+The car’s total ownership cost would also consider the fuel efficiency and maintenance costs.

 A buyer would consult their family members and friends before finalizing the purchase.